bnb-chain/whitepaper/WHITEPAPER.md

 Relayers are responsible to submit Cross-Chain Communication Packages between the two blockchains.
 Due to the heterogeneous parallel chain structure, two different types of Relayers are created.

+## BSC Relayers

-Relayers for BC to BSC communication referred to as “**Relayers**” are a standalone process that can be run by anyone, and anywhere, except that Relayers must register themselves onto BSC and deposit a certain amount of BNB.
+Relayers for BC to BSC communication referred to as “**BSC Relayers**”, or just simply “Relayers”.
+Relayer is a standalone process that can be run by anyone, and anywhere, except that Relayers must register themselves onto BSC and deposit a certain refundable amount of BNB.
 Only relaying requests from the registered Relayers will be accepted by BSC.

 The package they relay will be verified by the on-chain light client on BSC.
 The successful relay needs to pass enough verification and costs gas fees on BSC, and thus there should be incentive reward to encourage the community to run Relayers.

-## Incentives
+### Incentives

 There are two major communication types: